 FTTP Priority Exchange Stop Sell and Withdrawal

-FTTP Priority Stop Sell applies to new orders for copper lines (WLR and MPF) and copper-based connectivity (ADSL, FTTC, SOGEA, G.Fast and SoGFAST) if the applicable premise has availability for FTTP.
+FTTP Priority Stop Sell applies to new orders for copper lines (WLR and MPF) and copper-based connectivity (ADSL, FTTC, SOGEA, G.Fast and SoGFAST) if the applicable premise has availability of FTTP.

 These restrictions will also apply to moves, adds and changes of existing lines.
-Migrations between providers and upgrades of existing lines to other copper-based products e.g. ADSL to FTTC upgrades as well as speed changes on FTTC, for example 40 to 80Mbps modify orders, will no longer be supported.
+Migrations between providers and upgrades of existing lines to other copper-based products e.g. ADSL to FTTC upgrades as well as speed changes on FTTC, for example 40 to 80Mbps modify orders, will no longer be supported by TalkTalk.

 If a premise is enabled for FTTP provisioning after the Stop Sell is already in effect, then the Stop Sell restrictions immediately come into effect.